Straight and True

-"Straight and True" is the fifth episode of the third season of the HBO original series The Wire.
-The episode was written by Ed Burns from a story by David Simon & Ed Burns and was directed by Dan Attias.
-It originally aired on October 17, 2004.
+"Straight and True" is the 30th episode of the American crime drama The Wire, also the fifth episode of the show's third season.
+The episode was written by Ed Burns from a story by David Simon and Ed Burns, and was directed by Dan Attias.
+It originally aired on October 17, 2004, on HBO in the U.S. In the episode, the Baltimore Police continues its mission to restrict drug dealing to specific zones, while the Barksdale Organization celebrates Avon Barksdale being paroled from prison.

+The episode had nearly 1.34 million viewers on its premiere.

 Plot

 Bubbles and Johnny argue about the morality of acting as paid police informants.
-Johnny persuades Bubbles to run a short con with him instead of reporting to Greggs.
+Johnny persuades Bubbles to run a short con with him instead of reporting to Kima Greggs.
 Once Johnny has the money, Bubbles is nowhere to be found.
-Meanwhile, Carcetti reads a story in the paper about a murdered state's witness and is concerned about the message the killing sends.
-He takes the issue to Mayor Royce, who promises to act quickly.
+Meanwhile, Tommy Carcetti reads a story in the paper about a murdered state's witness.
+He shares it with Mayor Clarence Royce, who promises to act quickly.
 At a committee hearing, Gray confronts Burrell and Rawls about the witness, while Carcetti urges him to lay off.

 At the ComStat meeting, Rawls questions Foerster about Dozerman's missing gun.
 At Homicide, Bunk canvasses for witnesses in the shootings and is told that Omar was present.
-Landsman tells Bunk to interrogate some prisoners who have promised to exchange information on the gun in exchange for leniency, but he finds the ordeal to be a waste of time.
-In the Western, Colvin decides to coerce dealers and crew chiefs into moving their corner operations to Hamsterdam.
+In the Western, Colvin decides to coerce dealers and crew chiefs into moving their corner operations to an area known as Hamsterdam under threat of arrest for dealing elsewhere.
 Despite initially being unable to find any intelligence on the high-level dealers, Colvin gets what he needs when he is put in touch with the Major Case Unit.
-McNulty arrives and gets a warm greeting from Colvin, his former commander.

 Colvin orders his men to bring in drug lieutenants, telling Carver he can sympathize with their position as middle management.
 Carver and Herc are tasked with bringing in Marlo, but they find him surrounded by soldiers and refusing to move.
 Carver realizes the danger they are in and has them withdraw.
 Meanwhile, Officer Anthony Colicchio has picked up Bodie.
-At Hamsterdam, Colvin tells the lieutenants that they will be allowed to operate freely within the three drug-tolerant zones, but will be arrested if they do business anywhere else.
-Herc, Carver and Colicchio staff one of the Hamsterdam zones and are tasked with rounding up drug addicts for the dealers, one of whom is Johnny.
+Herc, Carver and Colicchio staff one of the Hamsterdam zones and are tasked with rounding up drug addicts, including Johnny, for the dealers.

 Cutty returns to work checking on the dealer that Slim Charles suspects of stealing from the Barksdales.
 Cutty leaves the crew to meet an appointment with The Deacon, who tells him that he will have to work to find a job but that he can help him get into a GED program.
 Cutty, having thought Grace would be present, leaves the church.
 After snorting cocaine with Gerard and Sapper, Cutty is put in touch with an old man who helps him cheat a urine test.
 When Cutty's crew confronts the girlfriend of the suspected dealer, Cutty slaps her.
-However, Cutty is appalled when Gerard and Sapper beat the dealer into unconsciousness.
+However, Cutty is appalled when Gerard and Sapper later beat the dealer unconscious.